 Pout) is at least needed.

-For example 3 stepper motors with 2 coils/phases and every phase has 3.3 Ohm with a 1.2A current rating and a voltage of 4V.
+For example 3 stepper motors with 2 coils/phases and every phase has a resistance (

 Pout = 0.20Nm * (2pi * 1000rpm / 60) = 20.9W (mechanical power)

 Psup = 3 motors * (Pmot + Pout) = 3 * (3.6W + 20.9W) = 73.5W (electrical input power)

 At 24V (